 Children in Year 3 follow the National Curriculum, which sets out the objectives for all of the subjects.
 The key areas in the curriculum are as follows: Maths, English, Science, PE, Computing, History, Geography, Religious Education, PSHE, Art and Design, Music and Modern Foreign Languages.

 At Cranbrook Primary we teach most subjects through a creative curriculum, based around a topic and a range of core reading texts.
 This allows the children to fully immerse themselves in their learning through an engaging theme, visitors, trips, a 'stunning start' to launch the topic and an opportunity to share their learning with others at the end of the topic.

 As curriculum newsletters for each topic become available, these will be available by clicking on the links below:

-There will be several opportunities for you to come in and see your child's topic learning over the course of the year, through our 'Meet the Experts' sessions.
-These will run after school and will provide your child with a chance to show you their learning journey books and tell you all about what they have been learning.
+There will be several opportunities for you to come in and see your child's topic learning over the course of the year, through our Topic celebration events.
+These will run after school and will provide your child with a chance to show you their topic books, in school learning and home learning tasks.
 Look out for dates in the school calendar!

 Children will be expected to bring their book bags and reading books into school every day.
 We believe that reading is an extremely important skill and ask that you support us at home by reading at least four times a week with your child and recording it in the communication book, with a comment and signature.